olaishola05/airbnb-clone-project/README.md

 - **HTTPS**: Enforce HTTPS to secure data in transit.
 - **CORS**: Configure Cross-Origin Resource Sharing (CORS) to control which domains can access the API.
 - **Logging and Monitoring**: Implement logging for API requests and errors, and set up monitoring to detect anomalies.

+## CI/CD Pipeline

+CI/CD (Continuous Integration/Continuous Deployment) pipelines are essential for automating the process of integrating code changes, running tests, and deploying applications.
+They ensure that code is always in a deployable state, reduce manual errors, and speed up the development cycle.

+For this project, we can use tools like GitHub Actions for automating the CI/CD process, Docker for containerization, and possibly a cloud provider like AWS or Heroku for deployment.
+The pipeline will include stages for building the application, running tests, and deploying to production.